SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

         }
     --> printAndCount("hello, world")
     <<< hello, world
+    /// prints "hello, world" and returns a value of 12
     <-- // r5 : Int = 12
     --> printWithoutCounting("hello, world")
     <<< hello, world
+    /// prints "hello, world" but does not return a value

 The first function,
 ``printAndCount``,